 Earth4All is a vision.
 We hope everybody will use it to make better choices for people and the planet.
 The model illustrates how key social and planetary dimensions interact, and provides a realistic path to wellbeing for all on our planet.
-The book proposes five extraordinary turnarounds, and fifteen policy “levers” to achieve that.
+The book proposes five extraordinary turnarounds, and fifteen policy “levers” to achieve such a vision.

-We hope to inspire people to demand change, by filling the current lack of imagination of our political and economic debate.
+We hope to inspire people to demand change and address the current lack of imagination of our political and economic debate.
 Ultimately, we want governments to re-program our economies.
 We hope to provide further momentum to many existing initiatives that already produce prospects of hope in all corners of the world.

 No model can predict the future.
 The future is not predicted, it is created.
 A model is like a map when you need to explore a new territory.
 What is the future if not a new territory for all of us?
 The model illustrates – building on a set of assumptions – the routes we may take, how different elements interact with each other, and the consequences of these interactions.
 The model ensures logical relations among these elements are consistent across time and are based on trends and behaviours of the past decades.
 A model is therefore an incomplete picture, but it can be used, together with other instruments, as a basis for navigation.